devansedmak/cybersecurity/home.md

 Now we use the scanner `use auxiliary/scanner/ssh/ssh_enumusers`, after launching _metasploit_ with the command `msfconsole -q`.
 Then we use the command `set RHOSTS 10.0.2.4` to set the target and `set user_file dictionary.txt` to set the dictionary that will be used by the enumeration tool.
 To run the exploit, use `run`.
 We will obtain a list of valid usernames on the target that match entries in the constructed dictionary (_Fig.
 2_).

 Now we select the username _vagrant_ and we try to obtain the corresponding password by an online guessing attack using the exploit `use auxiliary/scanner/ssh/ssh_login`.
 We need to use the command `set RHOSTS 10.0.2.4` as before, then `set username vagrant` and finally `set pass_file dictionary.txt` (_Fig.
 2_).
-We then run the exploit with `run`.
+We then execute the exploit with `run`.
+We will obtain the password of the user _vagrant_ (_Fig.
+2_).

 Now let's open a connection to the SSH service with the command `ssh vagrant@10.0.2.4`.
 We insert the obtained password and we now have a SSH session, where we are impersonating the user _vagrant_.
 By inserting the command `cmd` we get a Command Prompt.
 Move to the Desktop directory with `cd`.